 What Is Rheumatism?

-Rheumatism refers to various painful medical conditions which affect bones, joints, muscles, tendons (see illustration).
-Rheumatism may also involve internal organs including:
+Rheumatism refers to various painful medical conditions that affect bones, joints, muscles, and tendons (see illustration).
+Rheumatism may also involve internal organs, including the:

 The term "rheumatism" is not frequently used in current medical text, but is more often found in historical medical text.
-Rheumatism does not refer to a single disease or condition.
-There are over 100 conditions commonly referred to as rheumatism.
+Rheumatism does not refer to a single disease or condition, but rather a group of conditions with similar symptoms and characteristics.

 Rheumatism has been more specifically classified, based on location and characteristics of symptoms, as:

-- psychogenic rheumatism (e.g. muscle and joint pain is inconsistent with actual physiology and patient is thought to have psychological reasons for the symptoms)
+- psychogenic rheumatism (e.g., when muscle and joint pain is inconsistent with actual physiology and patient is thought to have psychological reasons for their symptoms)

 Common Rheumatic Diseases